shenwei356/brename/README.md

             mkdir -p $HOME/bin/; cp brename $HOME/bin/

 1. **For windows**, just copy `brename.exe` to `C:\WINDOWS\system32`.

+    <p style="color:Tomato;">Warning: If the file system where the search path locates is NTFS (mostly in Windows), please use `-w/--case-insensitive-path` to correctly check file overwrites!</p>

 #### Method 2: For Go developer